Chair Organising Committee

 - managing the world-wide launch of the Stakeholder Circle® methodology and software tool.

 Patrick a Fellow of the Australian Institute of Company Directors, and the Chartered Institute of Building.
-He is a graded Arbitrator, a trained Mediator and an experienced Negotiator; and has been a member of the AIPM, APM (UK) and PMI for over 25 years.
+He is a trained Mediator and an experienced Negotiator; and has been a member of the AIPM, APM (UK) and PMI for over 25 years.

 Stacey Wehmeier, leads the Project Controls Practice for Synergy Group, a government focussed consultancy firm based in Canberra.
 Stacey has over 20 years of experience in Defence, following on from a 9 year career in the banking, electricity and insurance sectors.
 Stacey has led teams undertaking quality assurance, software estimation, cost estimation and assurance, project controls, reform implementation and policy development, and she is passionate about the development of the project controls profession in Australia.